ValveSoftware/steam-runtime/sdk/README.txt

 You can run the setup script at any time to get the latest version of the SDK:
 	setup.sh --auto-upgrade

-If you need to get an old version, you can get it using --version:
+If you need to get an old version, you can specify it with --version:
 	setup.sh --version=2013-02-22